membraneframework/membrane_demo/rtmp_to_hls/README.md

 You may be asked to install `Hex` and then `rebar3`.

-> In case of issues with compilation of membrane_h264_ffmpeg_plugin, enter:
+> In case of issues with the compilation of membrane_h264_ffmpeg_plugin, enter:
 >
 > ```shell
 > mix deps.update bundlex